Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Message Conventions](/nservicebus/messaging/messages-events-commands.md)

-Message Conventions (or Unobtrusive conventions) is a way of defining what classes are Messages/Events or commands without the use of interfaces.
+Message Conventions is a way of defining what classes are used for Messages, Events or Commands without the use of marker interfaces.
+An extend use of Message Conventions, that allow a message assembly with no NServiceBus references, is call [Unobtrusive Mode](/nservicebus/messaging/unobtrusive-mode.md).

 ### [Header](/nservicebus/messaging/message-headers.md)